Practice Moves Together showing at Movement Research at the Judson Church. Photo by Rachel Keane.

 Making Practice Moves, an ensemble work, sets Allison’s distinctive Practice Moves vocabulary within a semi-permeable performance structure that draws on social dance, lecture-demonstration, and the convention of the “open rehearsal.”

-Making Practice Moves has been presented as a work-in-progress by Movement Research at the Judson Church and was developed with funding from New York State Council on the Arts Individual Artist Grant and a Foundation for Contemporary Arts Emergency Grant.
-The evening-length work will premiere March 21-22 at Pageant in Brooklyn, NY.
+The evening-length work premiered March 21-22, 2024, at PAGEANT in Brooklyn, NY.
+Making Practice Moves has also been presented as a work-in-progress by Movement Research at the Judson Church and was developed with funding from New York State Council on the Arts Individual Artist Grant and a Foundation for Contemporary Arts Emergency Grant.

 Choreography: Evvie Allison